On Finite-Size D-Branes in Superstring Theory: Instanton Profile

 In contrast to \eqref{eq:vertex_psi_0}, there is an extra contribution due to the non-vanishing momentum $k^\mu$.
 Furthermore, only the term with a $c$-ghost (and not the one with a $\gamma$-ghost) can contribute to the correlation function \eqref{eq:profile_1}.
 We note here that the action of the maps $f_z$ reduces for primary operator $A(w)$ to

 where $h$ is the conformal dimension.
 In our case, since two operators are on-shell, we need only one map $f_1$, for the gauge vector.
 Therefore the correlation function reduces to

 where we made the $SU(2)$ indices explicit.
 The detailed calculation is done in appendix \ref{app:profile}.
-Here we state the final result in momentum space, that is
+Here we state the final result in momentum space, assuming the ADHM constraints, that is

+where the factor $(1/4)^{\alpha'k^2/2}$ takes into account the proper normal ordering on a twisted background \cite{Mukhopadhyay:2001ey,Pesando:2011yd}\footnote{We would like to thank Igor Pesando for clarifying comments on this point.}.
 Notice that this result depends on $\alpha'$ and on the choice of the map $f_1$ (different maps correspond to different field redefinitions); \eqref{eq:instanton_1_momentum_main} differs from the result in \cite{Billo:2002hm}, where the off-shell amplitude \eqref{eq:profile_1} was computed within the on-shell formalism.
 Let us now perform a Fourier transform, in order to have a result in configuration space; as explained above, the propagator in Siegel gauge has to be added.
 The result is (see appendix \ref{app:profile} for the detailed calculation)

-with $f'_1(0)<1$ and therefore $\log f'_1(0)<0$.
+where $L_1=\log (f'_1(0)/4)<0$ since $f'_1(0)<1$.
 In the field theory limit $\alpha' k^2\ll 1$ the dependence on $f'_1(0)$ drops out.
 Since we also assumed from the beginning that $\rho^2\ll\alpha'$, the field theory limit will also correspond to a large distance (compared to the size $\rho$) limit.
 In this limit the profile in position space is (see appendix \ref{app:profile})

 which is exactly the leading term in a large distance expansion ($\rho^2\ll(x-x_0)^2$) of the full $SU(2)$ instanton solution \eqref{eq:singular}, as previously found in \cite{Billo:2002hm}.